 Guidelines for Abstract Submission

-All submissions are made via the online registration form for the PAFP Live CME Conference.
+All submissions are made via the online abstract submission form for PAFP Research Day.
 When prompted, researchers will enter information related to their project.
 Please complete all of these fields.
+All presenters must also register for the Live CME Conference via online event registration form.
+Presenters must be registered for the Live CME Conference (or "Research Day Only") for their projects to be considered for the event.

 Consult guidelines for your project category for abstract structure standards and